mathias-ndasi/mathias-ndasi/README.md

 <p>Hi 👋</p>
-<p>I'm Mathias Ndasi, a software engineer whose dirve and passion is converting ideas to tailored solutions serving a need.
-You can hook me up for stuffs on python or Node.js</p>
+<p>I'm Mathias Ndasi, a software engineer whose drive and passion are converting ideas to tailored solutions serving a need.
+You can hook me up for stuff on python or Node.js</p>

 - 🌱 I’m looking to collaborate on any cool project